JakHoer/CliUtils/README.md

 # CliUtils
-A small library to create terminal uis more easily.
-Uses ANSI escape codes.
+A small library to create terminal UIs more easily.
+Uses ANSI escape codes
 ## Commands
 ### Cli_init()
-Initializes the library.
+Initialize the library
-Returns 0 un success and -1 on failure.
+Returns 0 on success and -1 on failure
 ### Cli_quit()
-Clean up and recreate initial state of terminal (won't clear console).
+Clean up and recreate the initial state of terminal (won't clear console)
 ### Cli_setColor(int fg, int bg)
-Changes color of future text to default colors.
+Change the color of future text to standard colors
 Colors:
   - CLI_COLOR_BLACK
   - CLI_COLOR_RED